-we all just refer to banks lending at the "prime" rate for their best customers and "prime plus X" for let's just keep it simple... higher risk customers.because we all just rely on in the real world all this default ratings agencies like s&p and risk math is a waste of time.... moody's aaa is the best rating.... bbb and higher ccc...etc investment grade anything lower = investment grade means the DRP junk bond (default risk premium) is or <1% above us treasuries rate. "high yield"

-the DRP on junk bonds is 5% above treasury rates.
+let's just kee p it simple we all just refer to banks lending at the "prime" rate for their best customers and "prime plus X" for higher risk customers. in the real world risk math is a w Construction of the second because we all just rely on ratings agencies like s&p and moody's aaa is the best rating then aa a bbb bb b cccetc bbb and higher = investment grade anything junk o "high y bond r investment grade (default risk <1% above us tr premium) is the DRP on junk bonds is 5% above treasury rates.